+On September 16, 2022, the Company completed the acquisition of Aircraft Wheel and Brake, at a purchase price of approximately \$441.3 million.
+No acquisitions were completed in 2021.
 On January 3, 2020, the Company completed the acquisition of Bal Seal, at a purchase price of approximately \$317.5 million.
-We continue to identify and evaluate potential acquisition candidates, the purchase of which may require the use of additional capital.
-No acquisitions were completed in 2021 or 2019.
-For a discussion of the Bal Seal acquisition, see Note 3, Business Combinations, in the Notes to Consolidated Financial Statements included in this Form 10-K.
+For a discussion of these acquisitions, see Note 3, Business Combinations and Investments, in the Notes to Consolidated Financial Statements included in this Form 10-K.